|

 int InsertFile( const char filename[], int64 position )

-Inserts all of the bytes in the file given by filename into the current file starting at position.
+Inserts all of the bytes in the file given by filename into the current file starting at local address position.
 A negative number is returned if the file cannot be inserted.

 int IsEditorFocused()

 Returns true if a Editor Window is currently focused.
-This function is useful if you want to build a script that controls the cursor of the Editor Window and only want the cursor to move when the window is focused.
+This function is useful if you want to build a script that controls the cursor/caret of the Editor Window and only want the caret to move when the window is focused.

 int IsModified()